10th January, 2025

 |

-04:45 - 05:00 | Closing remarks | Dr Abhineety Goel (FLAME University) |
+04:45 - 05:00 | Closing remarks | Dr. Abhineety Goel (FLAME University) |

-Ms. Ghazala Shahabuddin
+Dr. Ghazala Shahabuddin

 Ghazala's research interests lie at the cross-section of conservation science and policy.
 She has a PhD in Ecology and Conservation Biology from Duke University, USA (1998) for which she studied responses of butterflies to tropical forest fragmentation in Venezuela.
 Since then, her work has expanded to the policy arena including pioneering work on conservation-induced displacement, and community-based conservation in India .
 Her book Conservation at the Crossroads (Permanent Black, 2010), critically analyzes contemporary wildlife policy and implementation in India.
 She has also co-edited Nature in the New Economy ( Orient Blackswan, 2019) and Making Conservation Work (Permanent Black, 2007).
 Ghazala has been a Visiting Fellow with theNew India Foundation, University of Pennsylvania and National Centre for Biological Sciences for her work on conservation history of India.
 She worked as an Associate Professor at Dr. B.R.
 Ambedkar University in Delhi where she taught at the School of Human Ecology from 2009-2014.
 Since 2021, she has been a Visiting Professor to Ashoka University.
 Her current research is on long-term ecological change in Himalayan oak forests of Uttarakhand, and its implications for avifauna and forest regeneration.

-Ms. Asmita Kabra
+Dr. Asmita Kabra

 Ms. Asmita Kabra is an independent researcher with three decades of teaching experience in India’s public university system.
 Currently Associate Researcher at Centre de Sciences Humaines (CSH), Delhi, she served as a Professor at the School of Human Ecology at Ambedkar University Delhi from 2010 to 2024.
 Before that role, she taught for fifteen years in the undergraduate Department of Economics at Ramjas College, part of the University of Delhi, from 1995 to 2010.